TZstatsADS/Fall2020-Project3-group1/output/README.md

 fudicial_pt_list.RData
 	The extracted fiducial feature data from the 3000 raw images fit_train_gbm.RData
-	Our gbm train model on the entire training set (2400 observations) after cross-validation res_cv_gbm.RData
+	Our gbm train model on the entire training set (2400 observations) after cross-validation; ; this is not included in Github due to the size, please turn on the associated controls to obtain the file. res_cv_gbm.RData
 	Results for cross-validation for gbm model fit_train_RF.RData